Steps Three and Four- Identify Activities and Uses for the Landscape

 Butterflies

-The diverse natural landscape of the southeastern United States provides a home for hundreds of butterfly species.
+The beautiful natural landscape of the southeastern United States provides a home for hundreds of butterfly species.
 More than 160 butterfly species occur in North Carolina.
 Some species are found statewide, while others are restricted to a specific habitat or region.

 Food – The types of plants (and parts of plants) that butterflies eat as caterpillars vary widely from what they eat as adults.
 A typical butterfly's life begins as an egg laid on the leaf of a host plant.
 When it hatches, it feeds on the leaves of the host plant.
 Each species of butterfly caterpillar has unique food requirements that restrict it to specific host plants.
 For example, the spicebush swallowtail uses the spicebush as its host plant.
 Adult butterflies feed on nectar from a variety of flowers.